twiddlingbits/twr-wasm/docs/gettingstarted/installation.md

 The paths for `alias` and `paths` shown above are correct for the included examples, but will likely need to be adjust for your project.
 See [Hello World walk through](../gettingstarted/helloworld.md)

 ## clang and wasm-ld
-To build C/C++ code for use in your wasm project, you will need to install clang and the wasm-ld linker.
+To build C/C++ code for use in your Wasm project, you will need to install clang and the wasm-ld linker.
 If you are using Windows, more details can be found at [the end of the Building Source section.](../more/building.md)